In keeping with the Fair Housing Act, GW recognizes the importance of assistance animals for students with disabilities.

 Procedures were established to ensure that GW residents who require the use of assistance animals as a reasonable accommodation receive the benefit of the therapeutic support the animals provide.
 GW is committed to ensuring equal access to the university’s residence halls and has set forth specific requirements and guidelines regarding the use of assistance animals through the Procedures for Assistance Animals in Residential Facilities documentation.
 GW reserves the right to amend these procedures, without notice, as needed.

-We share responsibility with the Colonial Health Center, GW Housing and the Center for Student Engagement for implementing and enforcing these procedures.
+We share responsibility with the Colonial Health Center, Campus Living and Residential Education (CLRE) and the Center for Student Engagement for implementing and enforcing these procedures.

 Approval for an Assistance Animal

 If you are requesting approval for an assistance animal for the upcoming academic year, you must submit your request by May 1.

 New GW Students

 If you are requesting approval for an assistance animal upon matriculation to the university, for the upcoming academic year, you must submit your request by June 1.